PavanDongare/gtm-engr-assignment/solution/README.md

 ### What Would Come Next

+- **Lightweight analytics view in the existing UI** — per-lead decisions and run history are already persisted in Postgres, so the next step is an aggregated operator view rather than new infrastructure.
+This should show routing distribution over time, Manual Review rate, safety pass/fail rate, average ICP score per run, and red-flag detection rate.
 - **Live Companies House integration** — the enrichment module is isolated; swapping the stub for a real API is a one-file change.
 This unlocks director change checks and real-time company status.
 - **Full config versioning / snapshots** — runs already store a `config_hash`.
 The next step is storing explicit config versions or full config snapshots so historical results and the `Latest Leads` view can show the exact config that produced a decision.
 - **Push-based progress updates instead of polling** — the current UI polls because it is the simplest reliable review-time implementation.
 At larger scale, the backend should publish run progress via Server-Sent Events or WebSockets so the frontend is notified as leads complete rather than repeatedly polling `GET /runs/:id`.